Oriental Fruit Fly

 • Report a pest by calling the CDFA Pest Hotline at 1-800-491-1899.

-• You can also visit www.cdfa.ca.gov/plant/fruitfly for the most up to date information on which counties are affected.
+• For the most up to date information on which counties are affected visit: www.cdfa.ca.gov/plant/fruitfly.